-MATTERS DISCUSSED APPLICANT COMMENT 1.
-Planning Approval Pathway The DPE requested the Applicant confirm the ability to rely on Clause 3.14 for the approval The Applicant indicated that the land use of signage is a prohibited land use in the SP2 Zone that applies to the Motorway. pathway for the application.
-Clause 3.14 of Chapter 3 enables an advertisement to be displayed on M2 corridor land notwithstanding it is prohibited in the land use zone that applies to the site under another environmental planning instrument.
-The Applicant has obtained legal advice that indicates the provisions of Clause 13.4 can be relied upon as the approval pathway for this application.
-The legal advice is reproduced in Appendix A.

-2. Bundling of Sites for Lodgment & Assessment

-The Department indicated that it would manage the assessment of the applications across two teams.
+2. Bundling of Sites for Lodgment &amp; Assessment The Department indicated that it would manage the assessment of the applications across two teams.
 One team would assess the applications that fall within the Ryde LGA and the other will assess the applications that fall within the Hills Shire and Hornsby LGA's.
 Noted.
 3. Pre Application Liaison with Ryde, Hills Shire and Hornsby Council.
 The Department supported the Applicant's intention to discuss the applications with the respective Council's notwithstanding that the Minister for Planning is the consent authority for these applications.

-A pre-application meeting has been requested with each of the Councils.
-This application falls within the Hornsby Shire Council Local Government Area.
-Refer to letter to the Hornsby Shire Council in Appendix E.

-4. The Public Benefit Offer

-The provisions of Chapter 3 require that the DA is accompanied by a Public Benefit Offer.
+The pre-application meeting has been requested with each of the Council's.
+This Application falls within the Hills Shire Local Government Area.
+Refer to the letter sent to the Hill Shire Council in Appendix E. 4.
+The Public Benefit Offer The provisions of Chapter 3 require that the DA is accompanied by a public benefit offer.
 The DPE recognises that there is an existing agreement between TfNSW and the respective local councils.
 Under this agreement Manboom pay an annual monetary contribution to TfNSW to satisfy the public benefit provisions associated with the existing signage along the M2.
 This contribution is then equally shared between each of the three Councils through which the M2 passes being City of Ryde Council, Hornsby Shire Council and Hills Shire Council.

-This monetary contribution will be increased to reflect the additional seven (7) signage faces being proposed along the Motorway pending their individual approval.

-The Applicants Public Benefit Offer is explained in Section 3.4.1 of this SEE.
+This monetary contribution will be increased to reflect the additional nine (9) signage faces being The Applicants public benefit offer is explained in Section 3.4 of this SEE.

 1.3.2.
-Pre Application Consultation with Hornby Shire Council
+Pre Application Consultation with Hills Shire Council

-The Applicant has written to Hornsby Shire Council and provided details of the proposal, and has offered a meeting.
+The Applicant has written to Hills Shire Council and provided details of the proposal and has offered a meeting.
 At the time of writing this SEE the meeting had not yet occurred.
 A copy of the correspondence that was sent to the Council is detailed in Appendix E.